-Kelly J. Baker began as editor of Women in Higher Education in September 2016.
-She was previously a freelance writer and editor with a religious studies PhD covering religion, higher education, gender, labor, motherhood, and popular culture.
+Kelly J. Baker is the editor of Women in Higher Education and The National Teaching and Learning Forum.
+She is a writer with a religious studies Ph.D. covering religion, higher education, gender, labor, motherhood, and popular culture.
 She started writing for Women in Higher Education in 2014.

-She's also the author of Gospel According to the Klan: The KKK’s Appeal to Protestant America, 1915-1930 (University Press of Kansas, 2011), Grace Period: A Memoir in Pieces (Blue Crow Books, 2017), Sexism Ed: Essays on Gender and Labor in Academia (Blue Crow Books, 2018), The Zombies Are Coming!: The Realities of the Zombie Apocalypse in American Culture, Grace Period: A Memoir in Pieces, and Sexism Ed: Essays on Gender and Labor in Academia.
-She co-edited a volume for alternative academic careers, Succeeding Outside the Academy, which will be out in Fall of 2018.
+She's also the author of Gospel According to the Klan: The KKK’s Appeal to Protestant America, 1915-1930 (University Press of Kansas, 2011), Grace Period: A Memoir in Pieces (Blue Crow Books, 2017), Sexism Ed: Essays on Gender and Labor in Academia (Blue Crow Books, 2018), The Zombies Are Coming: The Realities of the Zombie Apocalypse in American Culture (Blue Crow Books, 2020), and Final Girl: And Other Essays on Grief, Trauma, and Mental Illness (Blue Crow Books, 2020).
+She co-edited a volume for alternative academic careers, Succeeding Outside the Academy (University Press of Kansas, 2018).
+You can find her on Twitter.